AkademieOlympia/BMSocialShare/README.md

 # BMSocialShare

-Posting to Facebook, Twitter and Email made dead simple on iOS.

 1. Post to Facebook or Twitter with an image and a comment by the user.
 Same via Email.
 1. Share the AppStore or Android Market link for your App.